 Simply put: cannabis.
 Extracts let you experience all the charms of dried flower without any of the combustion—all of the same wonder, but less smoke than before.

 Extracts are made of resin-based cannabis products like oils or distillates.
-Legally, they can’t contain nicotine or colourants or caffeine, but they can contain THC or CBD, or a combination of both.
-The limit for THC in vape extracts is 1,000 mg per package.
+Legally, they can’t contain nicotine or other added vitamins or minerals, but they can contain THC or CBD, or a combination of both.
+The limit for THC in vape extracts is 1,000 mg per package

 The Tokyo Smoke vape has received the UL Certification.
 So?
-Well, Underwriter Laboratories has been testing and evaluating products for over 100 years and represents the absolute pinnacle of vape technology testing.
+Well, Underwriter Laboratories has been testing and evaluating products for over 100 years and represents the absolute pinnacle of vape technology safety.
+Still don’t see why you should care?
+Our vape is the only vape hitting the market to have received the certification.
 We’re a little proud.